IrisShaders/ShaderDoc/iris-features.md

 Iris hardcodes some custom entity ID's to detect specific things.

 `minecraft:entity_shadow`: The circular shadow under an entity when there is no shadow map.
+`minecraft:entity_flame`: The flame when an entity is on fire.
 `minecraft:zombie_villager_converting`: A zombie villager undergoing conversion.

 # Item and Armor Detection